-Upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and recognized as collaborative research and development revenue on a straight-line basis over the period of the Company's continuing involvement with the third-party collaborator pursuant to the applicable agreement.
+Upfront payments received upon execution of collaborative agreements are recorded as deferred revenue and recognized as collaborative research and development revenue based on a straight-line basis over the period of the Company's continuing involvement with the third-party collaborator pursuant to the applicable agreement.
 Such period generally represents the research and development period set forth in the work plan defined in the respective agreements between the Company and its third-party collaborators.

-Research and development revenue related to services performed under the collaborative arrangements with the Company's corporate partners is recognized as the related research and development services are performed.
+Research and development revenue related to services performed under the collaborative arrangements with the Company's third-party collaborators is recognized as the related research and development services are performed.
 These research payments received under each respective agreement are not refundable and are generally based on reimbursement of qualified expenses, as defined in the agreements.
+Of note, in regards to the Company's collaboration with Nycomed, in contrast to the Company's other collaborations, because the Company and Nycomed jointly control and fund the development of POSIDUR, the Company will not recognize revenue from the reimbursement of qualified research expenses from Nycomed but instead those reimbursements receivable from Nycomed will be recorded as a reduction in research and development expense.
 Research and development expenses under the collaborative research and development agreements generally approximate or exceed the revenue recognized under such agreements over the term of the respective agreements.
-Deferred revenue may result when we do not expend the required level of effort during a specific period in comparison to funds received under the respective agreement.
+Deferred revenue may result when the Company does not expend the required level of effort during a specific period in comparison to funds received under the respective agreement.

-The collaborative research and development revenues associated with our major collaborators are as follows (in thousands):
+The collaborative research and development revenues associated with our major partners are as follows (in thousands):